-If you would like a complete copy of the 61-minute tape and/or the 90+ minute "Lack of Talent Show", please contact Doug or Alan for further details.
+If you would like a complete copy of the 61-minute tape and/or the 90+ minute "Lack of Talent Show", please contact Doug or Alan for further details and availability.

 I highly recommend that any and all Jon-Erik fans own this collection.
 It's a prime opportunity to see him before the Hollywood glitz and watch him ham it up with his friends during his High School glory days.

 On November 21st, 2008, Jon-Erik's High School teacher and close friend, Mr. J.P.
 Mullin, passed away.
 He was known to be a spirited, funny, and dedicated mentor at Tenafly High School.

 J.P. graciously offered his time and personal memorabilia from Jon's Class of '76 to the JEHFC.
 He corresponded eagerly with Jon's fans, including myself (All too briefly), and he had quite a few stories to tell about his time with Jon.
 My heartfelt condolences go out to his family and friends.

 The JEHFC posted an obituary page for J.P. here –

 J.P. always had nothing but kind things to say about Jon-Erik, and here are two quotes I found very touching in the letters he'd written to me.